linode/docs/docs/development/bash/an-intermediate-guide-to-bash-scripting/index.md

 ## Read Files and Searching Directories

 This section will present a few utility scripts that can be adopted and expanded on to perform common operations on files and directories, like reading the contents of a text file by line, word, or character.
-These scripts make use of several of the concepts and techniques covered in this guide and in the [Introduction to Bash Shell Scripting](/docs/development/bash/bash1/) guide.
+These scripts make use of several of the concepts and techniques covered in this guide and in the [Getting Started with Bash Shell Scripting](/docs/development/bash/intro-bash-shell-scripting/) guide.

 ### Read a File Line by Line